vanzasetia/personal-website/src/blogs/vote-donald-trump.md

 copyrightYear: 2024
 ---

-If you do not want [to be unburdened by what has been done by Joe Biden and Kamala Harris](https://redirect.invidious.io/watch?v=j6qzYdGwQBY), vote for Donald Trump.
+If you want [to be unburdened by what has been done by Joe Biden and Kamala Harris](https://redirect.invidious.io/watch?v=j6qzYdGwQBY), vote for Donald Trump.

 I am not saying that you, the American people, should vote for Trump because he is chosen by God.
 That is silly.
 You vote for Donald Trump because he did a great job in the past.